Slow violence: Policing

-Women and slow violence
+Women

 Women globally face instances of slow violence.
-Amy Piedalue who conducted research in Hyderabad, India states that the women "live and work in spaces of dispossession and marginalization", and that the slow violence they endure is specific to the dense urban settlement they exist in.
+Amy Piedalue, who conducted research in Hyderabad, India, states that the women "live and work in spaces of dispossession and marginalization", and that the slow violence they endure is specific to the dense urban settlement they exist in.
 They experience mobility constraints, due to economic resources being limited, as well as public safety concerns.
 Piedalue also reports that slow violence in these urban settlements is seen through illness, unemployment, hunger, the decaying of sanitation and infrastructures, and limited access to education.

 Gender-based violence has also been experienced in the context of layered disasters over time in Bangladesh.
 Rezwana highlights the multi-dimensional and extended temporality of slow violence as an important facet in disaster response and recovery.